cdbbnnyCode/modpack-installer/README.md

 environments separate from your main .minecraft directory to avoid modifying your default Minecraft installation.
 *DISCLAIMER: This tool has not been thoroughly tested!
-If you find a bug, please help me out by posting an issue!*
+If you find a bug, please help me out by posting an [issue](https://github.com/cdbbnnyCode/modpack-installer/issues)!*

 ### Requirements
-This program requires the Minecraft launcher, Python 3, NodeJS and Java (8 or higher).
-The only dependency library is not automatically installed is Requests, which can be installed with Pip (or your favorite method of installing Python libraries):
+This program requires the Minecraft launcher, Python 3, NodeJS and a JDK (8 or higher).
+The only dependency library is not automatically installed is Requests, which can be installed with pip (or your favorite method of installing Python libraries):
 ```
 pip3 install --user requests